• Skip to primary navigation

 Director: Jonathan Demme

-Writers: Thomas Harris Ted Tally
+Writers: Thomas Harris (based on the novel by) Ted Tally (screenplay by)

-Jodie Foster, Anthony Hopkins, Lawrence A. Bonney
+Starring: Jodie Foster, Anthony Hopkins, Lawrence A. Bonney

 Catching a Serial Killer